 - A. The class will generally meet on Tuesday and Thursday afternoons from 6:00 p.m. to 7:25 p.m. - B. This is a Hy-Flex class.
 It is synchronous for all students for all class sessions.
 Students registered for an in-person class will meet in the MHSL classroom (125).
-Students registered for Hy-Flex will meet on Zoom. - C. The first class meets on Tuesday, January 16, 2024.
-The last class meets on Thursday, April 25, 2024.
-The class meets twenty-six times. - D. The class will not meet (in any modality) on Tuesday, March 5, 2024, or Thursday, March 7, 2024.
-This is when you will complete the Midterm Exam. - E. The class will not meet (in any modality) on Tuesday, March 19, 2024, or Thursday, March 21, 2024.
-This is the law school Spring Break. - F. The class will be Zoom only on the following two dates.
-This affects only the students who normally would be physically in the classroom.
-Most students in this class meet only on Zoom anyway. - 1.
-Tuesday, February 27, 2024 - 2.
-Thursday, February 29, 2024 - G. Flipped Classroom.
+Students registered for Hy-Flex will meet on Zoom.
+Of course, the Hy-Flex students are welcome to join in-person when they are on campus for Capstone sessions related to their other courses. - C. The first class meets on Tuesday, January 21, 2025.
+The last class meets on Thursday, April 24, 2025.
+The class meets twenty-six times. - D. The class will not meet (in any modality) on Tuesday, February 11, 2025.
+I have a conflict with an event at Washington & Lee University. - E. The class will not meet (in any modality) on Thursday, March 6, 2025.
+This is during the period when you will complete the Midterm Exam. - F. The class will not meet (in any modality) on Tuesday, April 15, 2025, or Thursday, April 17, 2025.
+This is the law school Spring Break. - G. The class will be Zoom only on Tuesday, March 25, 2025.
+I am finishing a meeting at Emory in Atlanta.
+This change affects only the students who normally would be physically in the classroom.
+Most students in this class meet only on Zoom anyway. - H. Flipped Classroom.
 While we will not meet on some of the regular Tuesday and Thursday dates, this omitted class time is more than "covered."
-As described above, you will have dozens of web-based lectures and exercises. - H. Bar Association Networking.
+As described above, you will have dozens of web-based lectures and exercises.

+- I. Bar Association Networking.
 While not required, I encourage you to participate in the health law events of your local bar associations (e.g., MSBA, Hennepin, Ramsey, and specialty bars).
-While you may learn some law, the key value is meeting lawyers who can connect you to jobs and opportunities.

-- I. Required Extracurricular Meeting 1 of 2.
+While you may learn some law, the key value is meeting lawyers who can connect you to jobs and opportunities. - J. Required Extracurricular Meeting 1 of 2.
 I would like to get to know each of you outside class.
-Therefore, before the end of February 2024, please schedule a 15-minute meeting at a convenient time, perhaps before or after class. - J. Required Extracurricular Meeting 2 of 2.
-Sometime, during the span of this semester (between January14 and April 27, 2024), please attend a meeting of any health licensing board in any state.
+Therefore, before the end of February 2025, please schedule a 15-minute meeting at a convenient time, perhaps before or after class. - K. Required Extracurricular Meeting 2 of 2.
+Sometime, during the span of this semester (between January 21 and May 20, 2025), please attend a meeting of any health licensing board in any state.
 There are dozens and they have a variety of weekday and weekend meeting times (e.g., http://mn.gov/health-licensing-boards). - 1.
-You may attend for only the portion of the agenda that you find of interest. - 2.
+You may attend only the portion of the agenda that you find of interest. - 2.
 Please prepare a short (~3 minute) report for the class. - 3.
 If making one of these meetings is burdensome, please propose another "field trip" that relates to the subject matter of this course.
-Given the growth of remote meetings because of COVID, some students attended board meetings from other states. - K. Extra Review Session.
+Given the growth of remote meetings because of COVID, some students attended board meetings from other states. - L. Extra Review Session.
 Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam. - 1.
-Please email your questions to me at least 24 hours before such session to better enable me to answer them. - 2.
+Please email your questions to me at least 24 hours before the session to better enable me to answer them. - 2.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
 For example, last year, several students found it useful to review essays that they wrote on extra practice problems.